nd1012/LSC/README.md

 Per default LSC uses the current Unix timestamp for the cache version, if you didn't give a value.
 This has the effect that the `localStorage` cache will be reloaded every time a guest (re)loads your website, but it will keep the cache during his stay.

+## Issues with the browser cache

+LSC uses the `fetch` method to fetch HTML from the server, which may use the browser cache.
+That means, if you clear the LSC cache, but you still get old file versions when reloading, this is an effect of the browser cache (even when browsing in private mode).
+To ensure that you see the latest HTML, you need to

+- clear the LSC cache with `LSC.instance.clear(LSC.instance.getCacheVersion());` (`Enter`) (open the JavaScript console with `F12` or `Shift+Ctrl+I`)
+- clear the browser cache (somewhere at `Settings` -> `Privacy` -> `Browser data`), be sure to select the temporary data
+- reload the page (`Ctrl+R`)

+This could be difficult for guests on your website.
+For this reason, you should configure your app or webserver properly for sending correct cache response headers using reasonable timeouts.

 ## Issues with the `localStorage` available space

 The `localStorage` has different limits for every operating system and browser, and the user is able to configure a different size, too.
 That means, the available size of the `localStorage` is not reliable and this may cause an error, when LSC is trying to write more data to the `localStorage` than space is available.